 This information is for sharing, so PLEASE forward this email to your teammates, friends, coaches and siblings who will benefit from the information, hoping to Earn A College Uniform.

 Every year I recommend to players – the rising Seniors and Juniors plus the current Seniors considering a Post Grad year – they should attend summer exposure camps which will give them exposure to the college coaches at schools they are interested in for both academics and basketball.
-I have attached a file with a listing of camps to assist you.
-It will be updated often when new information comes in from the coaches so please check for updates at www.AcademicBasketballCamp.com to get to the info on the Academic Basketball Camp and All Academic Camp, then click on Academic Camps (upper right) to get to the spreadsheet. www.academicbasketballclub.com/academic-camp-list
+It starts with www.AcademicBasketballCamp.com to get to the info on the Academic Basketball Camp and All-Academic Camp now at Babson.
+From there you can click on Academic Camps (upper right) to get to the spreadsheet. www.academicbasketballclub.com/academic-camp-list